happypeter/githome/wiki.md

   - toliet cleanout https://youtu.be/bbqZ12QhoY4?t=62
 - traps and vents
   - add filter at the end the vent line to keep small bugs away
+  - p trap
+    - the tail should not be too shore to avoid siphon. https://youtu.be/JrNv7svgzco?t=35
   - three floor drains(washing machine, toliet, shower) share one P trap
+    - do I need a standpipe for my washing machine drain?
+      - standpipe is there to avoid waster overflow for drains that not fast enough
+      - I my case my P for washing machine is 75cm gaint pipe, so I probably not need a standpipe
+      - however if I find overflow in the future, I will add the standpipe.
     - that is the the P for the middle of the three drain, the one used by washing machine, like https://www.quartzbyaco.com.au/how-to-design-a-bathroom-drainage-system/
     - don't bother to have a cleanout at the bottom/turn the P, make sure the drain cover of the middle/washing machine drain is easy to remove.
     - floor drains tend to dry very often, except the shower floor drain.
 Sharing means there is always water seal.